codeclimate/codeclimate-rubocop/config/contents/metrics/method_length.md

 Checks if the length of a method exceeds some maximum value.
-Comment lines can optionally be ignored.
+Comment lines can optionally be allowed.
 The maximum allowed length is configurable.

 You can set literals you want to fold with `CountAsOne`.
 Available are: 'array', 'hash', and 'heredoc'.
 Each literal will be counted as one line regardless of its actual size.

-NOTE: The `ExcludedMethods` configuration is deprecated and only kept for backwards compatibility.
-Please use `IgnoredMethods` instead.
+NOTE: The `ExcludedMethods` and `IgnoredMethods` configuration is deprecated and only kept for backwards compatibility.
+Please use `AllowedMethods` and `AllowedPatterns` instead.
-By default, there are no methods to ignored.
+By default, there are no methods to allowed.

 ### Example: CountAsOne: ['array', 'heredoc']